Self Pay/Basic Prices: (Without health insurance)

 Do I need to do the tuberculosis test again even though I have tested positive on the PPD (tuberculosis skin test) in the past?
 Yes, the PPD/Skin test is no longer required.
 Instead, the QUANTIFERON TB GOLD PLUS/tuberculosis blood test will be performed to detect tuberculosis.

 Do I get to know my lab results even though the medical report is in a sealed envelope?
 Yes, the purpose of the sealed envelope is for it to be "temper proof".
 A sealed envelope means "the patient is medically clear and meets all medical requirements for USCIS.
 All persons with positive syphilis, gonorrhea, or active tuberculosis must get medical treatment before we can seal the medical report.

 My primary doctor just tested me for syphilis and gonorrhea.
 Can I use these lab results for my medical exam for USCIS?
-Unfortunately, the USCIS doctor performing the medical exam must be the ordering -and treating- physician for sexually transmittable disease lab testing (STDs)
+Unfortunately, the USCIS doctor performing the medical exam must be the ordering -and treating- physician for all required STDs (sexually transmittable disease)

 Can my primary care physician do some of my immunizations and labs needed for the USCIS immigration medical exam?
 Yes, you may ask to have the QUANTIFERON TB GOLD PLUS or T-Spot test done for Tuberculosis.
 You may also obtain all your immunizations and blood titers from your primary doctor.

 Have Health Insurance?